top of page

 • Wildflowers and shoreline fossils

-This is one of my favorite places to take guests that are new to Door County.
-Paddling to Horseshoe Island gives you an unmatched view of the Door Peninsula with many tall bluffs and villages, and the island hike offers solitude you won’t find on the mainland.
+This is one of my favorite places to take guests who are new to Door County.
+Paddling to Horseshoe Island gives you an unmatched view of the Door Peninsula with its tall bluffs and charming villages.
+The island hike offers solitude you won’t find on the mainland.
 Click here for more info about the Peninsula State Park Adventure Tour that offers kayaking & some hiking.

 Sea Kayaking in Peninsula State Park